phemankita/inventory-ms-spring/README.md

 ## Introduction

-This project will demonstrate how to deploy a Spring Boot Application with a MySQL database onto a Kubernetes Cluster.
+This project will demonstrate how to deploy a Spring Boot Application with a MySQL database.

 ![Application Architecture](static/inventory.png?raw=true)